zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 ## Query Invalidation, Optimistic Update - All Automated!

-One challenge with using TanStack Query is that you need to keep track of the queries that your UI uses, and make sure when a mutation happens, relevant queries are invalidated.
-A similar challenge exists with implementing optimistic update: you need to figure out what queries should be “optimistically updated” upon a specific mutation.
+One challenge with using TanStack Query is that you need to keep track of the queries your UI uses and ensure relevant queries are invalidated when a mutation happens.
+A similar challenge exists with implementing [optimistic-update](https://tanstack.com/query/v5/docs/react/guides/optimistic-updates): you need to figure out what queries should be “optimistically updated” upon a specific mutation and how to make changes.
 When implementing the hooks manually, you deal with these challenges yourself.

-ZenStack helps eliminate these challenges by baking automatic query invalidation and automatic optimistic update into the generated hooks.
-When a mutation succeeds, the hook figures out which queries are potentially affected and invalidates them.
-Optimistic update also works similarly, the hook identifies the queries that should be optimistically changed and update their cache.
+ZenStack helps eliminate these challenges by baking automatic query invalidation and automatic optimistic-update into the generated hooks.
+When a mutation succeeds, the hook determines which queries are potentially affected and invalidates them.
+Optimistic update works similarly; the hook identifies the queries that should be optimistically changed and updates their cache.

 ![Auto query invalidation](auto-invalidation.png)

-You've probably been screaming inside your head for a while: "Wait, where do the hooks send the requests?
+You've probably been screaming for a while: "Wait, where do the hooks send the requests?
 Where's the backend API?".

 ## Your Schema Is Your API

 Remember in the schema you can model all your security requirements?
 With that in place, the ORM knows how to guard data access.
-The only missing piece is to expose the CRUD capabilities as API, via some web server.
+The only missing piece is to expose the CRUD capabilities as API via some web server.
 ZenStack makes it easy by providing server adapters for popular NodeJS backend and full-stack frameworks like Next.js, Nuxt, SvelteKit, Express, etc. Implementing CRUD API now becomes a one-liner (using Next.js pages route as an example):

 ```ts
 // pages/api/model/[...path].ts